 When selecting sustainable upholstery fabric you should ensure the material passes IAQ testing.
 Two commonly used and accepted tests are CAL 01350 and Greenguard™.
 EnviroLeather™ is tested to and passes CAL 01350 as a low VOC emitting product.

 Studies have shown vinyl (PVC) can have toxic effects throughout its lifecycle.
 Vinyl is listed on the EPA’s warning list of materials that contribute toward poor indoor air quality among other health and safety concerns.

 During manufacture, or disposal, hydrochloric acid and other toxic emissions can be created.
 Incineration of vinyl can lead to the formation of dioxin which is a known carcinogen and hormone disruptor.

 Vinyl (PVC) contains plasticizers.
 See below for more information on the harmful effects of plasticizers.

-Our low-VOC faux leather products use safer materials that meet indoor air quality testing and don’t contain plasticizers, halogenated flame retardants, or heavy metals.
+Our sustainable low-VOC faux leather products use safer materials that meet indoor air quality testing and don’t contain plasticizers, halogenated flame retardants, or heavy metals.

 Plasticizers are used to soften vinyl (PVC) faux leather.
 These plasticizers can leach from the material during its useful life cycle and have been linked to developmental impairment, especially with young males.
 Along with halogenated flame retardants, plasticizers can volatize (VOC emissions) into the air becoming a bronchial irritant and potential asthma trigger.